grgkimari/nimble-calculator/README.md

 # nimble-calculator
-A basic calculator implemented in javascript
+A basic online calculator implemented in ReactJS

+>This project was undertaken as part of the freeCodeCamp front-end  frameworks certification path.